Chart Color Schemes

 Infrastructure

-Seaton has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally
+Seaton has moderate levels of nearby infrastructure activity, ranking in the 40thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 26 projects that could impact the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 26 projects likely to affect the region.
 Notable projects include Findon Energy Storage Facility, Grange Healthcare Precinct, Gleneagles Reserve Stormwater Management & Reserve Upgrade, and Findon Green Corridor.
-The following list details those most relevant.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.